 Work takes up a great portion of our life.
 We spend hours at work to make a living for our families and ourselves.
 Our occupations usually mean a great deal to us, even when we retire.

-So how much do you know about your loved one’s work life?
+So how much do you know about an elder’s work life?

-Here are some questions to ask an older family member about their past work life experiences.
+Here are some questions to ask an elder about their past work life experiences.

 Remember to have a pencil and paper ready to write down their answers for a family journal.